acquia/blt/template/patches/README.md

 The downside here is that you will need to apply drupal core udpates to these excluded files on your own.

 Alternatively, you could leverage the `post-drupal-scaffold-cmd` script hook to apply patches after Drupal Scaffold is finished.
-See the following issue for more details: https://github.com/acquia/blt/issues/1135#issuecomment-285404408
+See [this cweagens/composer-patches issue](https://github.com/acquia/blt/issues/1135#issuecomment-285404408) for more details.